 These days more and more people are sporting a tattoo to look cool, adventurous or trendy.
 This has been made all the more popular by the celebrities.
-Though it may seem an impressive body art but tattoos are also associated with causing skin infections and other health related risks if proper safety precautions are not taken.
+Although tattoos may represent impressive body art, they are also associated with causing skin infections and other health-related risks if proper safety precautions are not taken.

 Body tattoo and safety concerns